MVP-Team/Project-Aether/README.md

 ## Features

 - TODO app
-- Search the internet
+- Search in the internet
-- Open apps
+- Open apps (Only under Windows)
+- Translate sentences

 ## Downloads